scn cysts

 The more cores, the better the sample

 No matter what sampling pattern you use, the more cores you take, the better the estimate of SCN population density across the field.
 SCN is tiny, it is not uniformly distributed and it doesn't move far on it's own.
+Also, SCN lays it's eggs in clusters.
 Therefore, SCN tends to be aggregated or clustered in fields and soil sample results tend to be highly variable.

 Mixing and packing the soil sample